SIC deadline applications for 2014 is extended to 27/12/13

 Cinema, particularly non-fiction film, is bound up by the lived experience, by the index, by the "actuality" of human existence.
 But cinema is also a powerful form of magic; it's a kinesthetic dance of movement, light, color and sonic vibrations that penetrates our bodies and can alter our perception to embed alternate forms of knowledge that can have a lasting impact on the viewer long after the ephemeral images on the screen have disappeared.
 How do we find conjoin meaning, memory and affect in a productive way?
 How might we create implicit cultural stories that engage the audience as collaborators in the construction process?
 How can ethnographically inflected works benefit from these ideas?
 We shall attempt to probe these questions by exploring the very essence of cinema, and how we see and hear.

-Practical Exercices Laurent Van Lancker and Mary Jiménez
+Practices of Representation and Narration Laurent Van Lancker and Mary Jiménez

 Through a series of exercises the participants will try out different modes of representations of reality, such as 'auto-ethnography', the performative and poetic approach.
 The exercises will be screened and discussed collectively.

-Production Laurent Van Lancker
+Production Proposals Laurent Van Lancker

 Editing sessions Rudi Maerten